Chicken Curry With Coconut Milk

 - This Curry Roasted Cabbage and our recipe for Curry Roasted Cauliflower are two simple sides to pair with grilled meats and fish.

-- If you love curries with spinach try this Chicken Saag from Running to the Kitchen.
+- If you love curries with spinach try this Chicken Saag is a great recipe from Running to the Kitchen.

 - This Vegan Instant Pot Veggie Curry also has sweetness from coconut milk.